absurdhero/play-pure-maven-plugin/README.rst

 To-Do
 -----

+- Support continuous compilation of templates as source files are edited
-- Provide a hot-reloading development server through an SBTLink implementation
+- Provide a hot-reloading development server through an SBTLink implementation or other mechanism
 - Find a way to use the play version specified by the plugin consumer rather than specifying a version in this plugin
 - As an Alternative, version this plugin based on the play version it is tied with
 - Asset linking is only supported on unix-like systems.
 A solution for Windows would be nice.